imbev/simplematrixbotlib/README.md

 # Simple-Matrix-Bot-Lib
 (Version 1.5.x)

-simplematrixbotlib is a Python 3 library for quickly building Matrix bots.
-It uses [matrix-nio](https://github.com/poljar/matrix-nio) as its Matrix client library.
+Simple-Matrix-Bot-Lib is a Python bot library for the Matrix ecosystem built on [matrix-nio](https://github.com/poljar/matrix-nio).

 [View on Github](https://github.com/KrazyKirby99999/simple-matrix-bot-lib) or [View on PyPi](https://pypi.org/project/simplematrixbotlib/) or
 [View docs on readthedocs.io](https://simple-matrix-bot-lib.readthedocs.io/en/latest/)